Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 A study looking at the causes of Hodgkin lymphoma

-In this study researchers want to look at the possible causes of Hodgkin lymphoma (Hodgkin’s disease).
-The study is for children as well as adults.
-We use the term ‘you’ in this summary, but if you are a parent, we are referring to your child.
+In this study researchers wanted to look at the possible causes of Hodgkin lymphoma.
+The study was for children as well as adults.

 How to join a clinical trial

 University of Glasgow